tmslpm/tmslpm/README.md

 ### System.out.println("Hello World");

 Welcome, my name is Thomas!
-This is a secondary Github intended to provide examples, works, projects, etc...
+This is a secondary Github account intended to provide examples, works, projects, etc...

 Logical sequence:
 - Read this readme.md to